Sessions–Pope–Sheild House

 The Sessions–Pope–Sheild House, also known as Sessions House or Sheild House, is a historic home located at Yorktown, York County, Virginia.
-It was built in 1691, and is a 1 1/2-story, five bay by two bay, brick Southern Colonial dwelling.
+It is thought to have been built in or shortly after 1766, and is a 1 1/2-story, five-bay by two bay, brick Southern Colonial dwelling.
 It has a clipped gable roof with dormers.
-It has two "T"-shaped end chimney.
+It has two T-shaped end chimney.
 Also on the property is a contributing archaeological site.

 It was added to the National Register of Historic Places in 2003.